CARES Act Grants

 - Have a primary mission that is humanities-focused and offer publicly accessible humanities programs serving Tennesseans.
 Examples of humanities include history (any aspect), cultural heritage or cultural studies, living or historical traditions, literary or aesthetic criticism, or religious/philosophical/ethical studies

 - Have a current Data Universal Number System (DUNS) number (find out more here)

 - Organizations who received funding in the first round may re-apply in the second round and are encouraged to do so.
-However, funding will be prioritized for eligible organizations who did not participate in the first grant round.

 The second round of applications will open from June 1-15, 2020.
 Our goal is to support as many organizations as possible.
 Applicants may apply in one or both rounds.

 There is no award amount cap on second round grants.
 The grants can be used to cover general operating costs including salaries, rent and utilities, as well as costs associated with public programs.
 Equipment may be purchased only if necessary to provide online public programs.
 Cost sharing is encouraged but not required.

 Applicants should anticipate up to a 7-10 day turnaround between application deadline and decision announcement.
 Applicants will be notified via email.